 The Cherokee County Lutheran Church offers referrals and most importantly a food pantry for struggling, unemployed, and needy families.
 556 Arnold Mill Rd., Woodstock, Georgia 30188.
 Call (770) 591-5515 for hours.

 Papa's Pantry, Inc. – This non-profit organization provides non-financial resources like life skills education, credit advice, and financial/budgeting tips & techniques.
 They also run a food pantry for struggling families who are faced with an abnormal setback in their finances or are faced with a crisis.
 Dial (770) 591-4730.
 Find more information on credit counseling agencies.

 Locate agencies in Cherokee that provide free food and hunger prevention services.
 The resources range from a pantry to applications for government benefits such as WIC vouchers for buying formula or SNAP food stamps.
 Other programs can feed a family at Thanksgiving, offer clothing or meals for students, and referrals to local charities.
-Find the Cherokee County food pantries.
+Find the Cherokee County free food pantries.

 Community clinics in the Cherokee County region

 Bethesda Community Clinic, Inc. provides free or low cost affordable medical care to the working poor in Cherokee County.
 Individuals with no or limited health insurance can receive help too.
 The medical services provided include, but are not limited to, DOT physicals, acute (sick) care, women’s health (paps, breast exam, pregnancy testing and counseling), or chronic illness care.
 There is also wellness counseling, physical examinations, blood tests, medications and limited immunizations.
 The free clinic is only open on Saturdays.
 107 Mountain Brook Dr. Ste.
 100, Canton, Georgia 30115, phone (678) 880-9654